What is flucytosine?

-- About any medical conditions you have or have had, for example, kidney problems.
+- About any medical conditions you have or have had, including

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
-Whether flucytosine can harm an unborn baby is unknown.
 Flucytosine should be used during pregnancy only if the potential benefit justifies the potential risk to the .
-Talk to your health care provider about possible risks with taking flucytosine when pregnant.
+Talk to your health care provider about the risks and benefits of taking flucytosine during pregnancy.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Flucytosine may affect the way other medicines or products work, and other medicines or products may affect how flucytosine works.
 Ask your health care provider if there are interactions between flucytosine and the other medicines you take.